Motivation and Background

 Similar to ShinyCFA, the app uses an existing R package to provide the functionality for accessing data.
 The weathercan package used by the app is part of the rOpenSci project and is authored by Dr. Steffi LaZerte.
 Accordingly, much of the functionality of the app can be easily done directly within R but the app was considered as a tool for a practitioner with no programming ability.

 The functionality to bulk download data from ECCC from an application is also not unique and other options existed at the time of writing the application; however, they did not use the maintained

 weathercan package and did not have the supporting data viewing capability.
-Accordingly, this project was still felt to be sufficiently unique and was also largely approached with a learning objective in mind.
+Accordingly, this project was still felt to be sufficiently unique and was approached with a learning objective in mind.

 The ShinyWeatherCan app was built as a follow-up to working on ShinyCFA and has less functionality than that app.
-However, this tighter scope of the project was part of the goal to avoid the scope creep that occurred while working on ShinyCFA.
-This led to a much faster development time and tidier code which could be reasonably modified in the future if required.
-There is additional functionality that may be added to the ShinyWeatherCan app in the future but the current scope still resulted in a useful tool.
+However, the tighter scope of the project was part of the goal to avoid the creep that occurred while working on ShinyCFA.
+This led to a faster development time and tidier code which could be reasonably modified in the future as required.
+There is additional functionality that may be added to the ShinyWeatherCan app in the future, but the project as is still resulted in a useful tool.
 The project also provided the opportunity to host the application on the free tier of shinyapps.io which was an area we had run into issues when originally trying to deploy ShinyCFA.